shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

    ![](../media/lab-02/image28.png)

-A new workspace is created, and you will be navigated into this workspace.
+A new workspace has been created, and you will be able to navigate into this workspace.
 We will bring data from the different data sources into Lakehouse and use the data from the Lakehouse to build our model and report on it.
 The first step is to create a Lakehouse.

 ### Task 3: Create a Lakehouse

-1. In the newly created workspace **FAIAD_<inject key="Deployment ID" enableCopy="false"/>**, locate the **+ New item** button on the left-hand navigation pane.
+1. In the newly created workspace **FAIAD_<inject key="Deployment ID" enableCopy="false"/>**, locate the **+ New item (1)** button on the left-hand navigation pane.
 This is where you can begin creating new items in your workspace.

 2. In the search box, type **Lakehouse (2)** and, from the search results, select the **Lakehouse (3)** option.
 This will enable you